ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/advanced/jmx/README.md

 $>mvn exec:java -PrunSingleEngineJmxTutorial
 ```

-Using your JMX client, navigate to the `org.easybatch.core.jmx:type=EngineNameHere` MBean
+Using your JMX client, navigate to the `org.easybatch.core.jmx:name=engine` MBean
  and you will be able to monitor the execution progress of the application in real time.

 ```
 $> # Launch the parallel engine jmx tutorial
 $>mvn exec:java -PrunParallelEngineJmxTutorial
 ```
+When you want to monitor multiple engines in parallel, you can give each engine a name.
+This name will be the name
+of the JMX MBean that monitors the engine.
+In this tutorial, we are running two engines in parallel named `worker-engine1` and `worker-engine2`.

-Using your JMX client, navigate to the `org.easybatch.core.jmx:type=EngineNameHere` MBean.
+Using your JMX client, navigate to the `org.easybatch.core.jmx` type.
- You can see two beans named `engine1` and `engine2` registered there.
-You can monitor the execution progress of each process
+ You can see two MBeans named `worker-engine1` and `worker-engine2` registered there.
+You can monitor the execution progress of each engine
  in real time.

 ### From Your IDE